FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 We can see several Gleam features in this example.
 It doesn't have exceptions and instead returns errors as values.
 It leans heavily towards pattern matching, there is not even an if-else statement in the language.
-The pattern matching is exhaustive, otherwise I would definitely forget to handle the error case.
+The pattern matching is exhaustive, otherwise, I would definitely forget to handle the error case.
 I love all of these features.
 The one I quite dislike, however, is that for the sake of simplicity, Gleam doesn't support string formatting.